fallahn/crogine/samples/golf/mod_kit/course_format.md

         billboard_sprites = "assets/golf/sprites/shrubbery.spt" //path to the spritesheet containing the sprite definitions for each billboard in the billboard model instnace_model = "assets/golf/models/reeds+large.cmt" //optional path to a model which is instanced around the water's edge.
 Defaults to reeds if this is omitted grass = 1,0.5,0,1 //surrounding grass colour.
-This is optional and will default to dark green from the colordome-32 palette audio = "assets/golf/sound/ambience.xas" //optional path to a crogine audioscape file for environment sounds (see below)
+This is optional and will default to dark green from the colordome-32 palette grass_tint = 1.0, 1.0, 0.5, 1 //affects the colour of the noise applied to the grass colour.
+This is optional, by default just darkens the grass colour audio = "assets/golf/sound/ambience.xas" //optional path to a crogine audioscape file for environment sounds (see below)

         title = "St. Billybob's links, Isle of Wibble" //course title, shown in the game lobby